It’s Not Just for Men Anymore!

 Through ongoing research, the medical community is learning that testosterone serves many purposes, ranging from the commonly understood sexual functions to surprising findings that it may help to control blood sugar and may also have an anticoagulant effect.
 In addition, testosterone’s well-known role in building muscles and bones is especially important for women facing age-related disorders such as osteoporosis and cardiovascular disease.

-Testosterone’s most obvious purpose is sexual, for both men and women.
+Testosterone’s most obvious purpose for men and women is sexual.
 During puberty, it stimulates the physical development of the sexual areas of the body, such as the growth of pubic and underarm hair.
 Female testosterone receptors are found in the nipples, vagina, clitoris, and brain.

 In the Journal of Sex & Marital Therapy, Dr. Helen Singer Kaplan and Trude Owett, CSW, state that testosterone levels dictate the desire (or lack thereof) for sexual activity.
 They report that our reproductive behaviors are stimulated in much the same way as our eating behaviors.
 Our sex hormones drive our “sexual appetite” similar to the way that blood sugar drives our appetite for food.
 Simply put, testosterone’s effect on the brain is to make women more sexually receptive.